gear-foundation/gear-wiki/docs/examples/rmrk.md

 },
 ```

-The root owner can also remove the already accepted child from his NFT accepted children:
+or remove the already accepted child from his NFT accepted children:
 ```rust
 /// Removes an RMRK child being in the `Accepted` status.
 /// It sends a message to the child NFT contract to burn the NFT token from it.